Engendering the African Diaspora (FGSS Gateway)|

 |Course Cluster: African Studies|

-This course examines African and African diaspora history from the fifteenth century to the present, using gender as a central theme and method of analysis.
-After reviewing theories of the African diaspora and incorporating a gendered analysis, we look at the Atlantic slave trade as a complex multi-directional force involving Africa, Europe, and the Americas.
-Second, we explore the creation of diasporic cultures in Africa, Europe, and the Americas, recognizing that African women and men and their descendants have moved in an Atlantic world by force and by choice over the centuries.
-Finally, we examine the intellectual work of activists, writers, and ordinary women and men on both sides of the Atlantic who have debated the politics, artistic expression, and identit(ies) of African diaspora communities.
-Gender, femininity, and masculinity are crucial themes in these various movements.
-Reading assignments include a range of primary documents, scholarly articles, literature, and films.
-This course illustrates that an African diaspora did not form ¿naturally¿ as a result of the trans-Atlantic slave trade.
-Socioeconomic forces, cultural production, and intellectual critique in Africa, the Americas, and Europe created and altered the meaning of African diasporas over time.
+This course examines the history of the African diaspora from about the 17th century to the present.
+We begin by reviewing definitions of diaspora, in general, and the African diaspora specifically.
+Second, we analyze the multidirectional nature of travel between Africa, Europe, and the Americas.
+African women and men (here, primarily West African) and their descendants have moved in an Atlantic world by force and by choice over the centuries.
+Finally, we examine the intellectual work of activists, writers, and ordinary women and men of African descent who have debated the politics, artistic expression, and identity(ies) of African diaspora communities.
+Women as social actors and ideas about gender, femininity, and masculinity are recurrent themes in the course.
+Reading assignments include a range of scholarly articles, novels, primary documents, electronic sources, and films.
+This course illustrates that the idea of an African diaspora did not form naturally as a result of the trans-Atlantic slave trade.
+Socioeconomic forces, individuals, community activism, and intellectual critique created and altered the meaning of African diaspora over time.

 The course materials allow students to examine the cultures and societies in Africa, the Americas, and Europe through a variety of sources.